s4ke/Master-Thesis/src/md/800-appendix.md

 \label{syntacticSugar}

-Finally, we also give the definitions for some syntactic sugar for PArrows, namely `parstar` and `parand`.
+Next, we also give the definitions for some syntactic sugar for PArrows, namely `parstar` and `parand`.
 For basic Arrows, we have the `***` combinator (Fig. \ref{fig:syntacticSugarArrows}) which allows us to combine two Arrows `arr a b` and `arr c d` into an Arrow `arr (a, c) (b, d)` which does both